NCC-CNC/wheretowork/README.md

 remotes::install_github("NCC-CNC/wheretowork@*release")
 ```

-You can then run the application using the following R code:
+You can then use the following R code to run the application and
+automatically open it in your web browser:

 ``` r
 wheretowork::run_app()